Travel Vaccines and Advice for Haiti

 Do I Need a Visa or Passport for Haiti?

-A passport with at least six months is required to enter Haiti.
+A passport with at least six months validity is required to enter Haiti.
 If travelers are intending to stay more than 90 days, they must get a travel visa through the embassy.

 Haiti Entry Requirements |